davidq1688/271_kalman_filter_project/project_report/Project Report.md

 - Initialize true states based on apirori statistics of the states.
 Initial state prediction will be the expected values of the states from the apriori statistics.
 Initial apriori error variance will be the state variances from the apriori statistics.

 - Begin loop:
-   - Aposteriori estimation for $t_k$
+   - Aposteriori estimation for $t_k$:
-      - If measurement obtained
+      - If measurement obtained:
       $$
       P_k = M_k - M_kH^T(HM_kH^T + V_{gps})^{-1}HM_k\\
       K_k = P_kH^TV^{-1}\\